-The dominance of IT careers is due to numerous factors, including the rapid growth of the Internet and e-commerce, increased demand for information security specialists spurred by escalating cyber attacks, the advent of smarter applications enabling companies to analyze business data for unprecedented intelligence, cloud computing revolutionizing the way IT departments operate, and the proliferation of mobile devices.
+The dominance of IT careers is due to numerous factors, including the rapid growth of the Internet and e-commerce, increased demand for cybersecurity specialists spurred by escalating attacks, the advent of smarter applications that enable companies to analyze business data for unprecedented intelligence, cloud computing revolutionizing the way IT departments operate, and the proliferation of mobile devices.

-For established information technology professionals or those beginning an IT career path, this is great news.
+This is great news for established information technology professionals or those beginning an IT career path.
 However, despite rapid growth and increased opportunity, simply showing up will not guarantee success.
 The IT job market will continue to get more competitive as people follow the money and jobs.
-This is why it's important to clearly identify your tech career objectives and develop a learning plan with the necessary skills, computer training, and IT certifications to build a competitive edge and achieve your goals.
+This is why it's essential to identify your IT career objectives and develop a learning plan with the necessary skills, computer training, and IT certifications to build a competitive edge and achieve your goals.

 Understanding the current technology career landscape is your first step.
-Profiled on this page are some of the most sought-after IT careers based on earning power, growth potential, job outlook, and excitement.
-Click the button below each tech job summary for a deep-dive job description.
+This page lists the top IT career paths based on earning power, growth potential, job outlook, and excitement.
+Click the button below each tech job summary for a deep-dive job description of that career.

 IT Security Specialist

-Overview: Also known as cybersecurity or information security analysts, these professionals are tasked with defending an organization’s data and computer systems.
+Overview: Also known as cybersecurity or information security analysts, these professionals defend an organization’s data and computer systems.
 In light of continued devastating cyber attacks and the sheer amount of vulnerabilities in modern information systems, the career prospects for IT security specialists are astronomical.

 Machine Learning Engineer

-Requirements: Most jobs in machine learning require at least a bachelor's degree in computer science, as well as experience in AI, ML and data science.
-Additionally, senior machine learning engineer positions often require an advanced degree in machine learning, artificial intelligence, data analytics or a related field of study.
+Requirements: Most jobs in machine learning require at least a bachelor's degree in computer science, as well as experience in AI, ML, and data science.
+Additionally, senior machine learning engineer positions often require an advanced degree in machine learning, artificial intelligence, data analytics, or a related field.

 Average Salary: $120,000